arnaud-j4k08/PicoClockGreenEasy/README.md

 This configuration is done by setting the WIFI_SSID and WIFI_PASSWORD macros in the UserConfig.cmake file (between the escaped quotes).
 Additionally, the UTC offset also needs to be set in UTC_OFFSET, as the NTP server provides UTC time and does not know where you are located.
 After configuring, follow the steps of the "Building from the source code" section above.

 When running the firmware, move to the "wifi status" function to check if your settings are working.

+## Setting brightness

+### Manual setting

+- scroll to the "Options" function
+- press "set" several times to reach the "auto light" setting
+- press "up" or "down" to set "auto light" to "off"
+- press "set"
+- use "up" or "down" to the set the brightness percentage
+- press "set"

+### Automatic setting

+With auto light, the brightness is automatically adjusted depending on the ambient light.
+The mapping from ambient light to brightness can be set at three points to fit to all usage conditions.

+- scroll to the "Options" function
+- press "set" several times to reach the "auto light" setting
+- press "up" or "down" to set "auto light" to "on"
+- press "set" (for this setting, the "brightness boost" is temporarily disabled)
+- go to a completely dark room and use the "up" or "down" buttons to set the "brightness dark" percentage (to make the display very dark for sleeping, this value can also be negative, but the display will never be completely turned off, as a brightness of 0% or less results in a effective brightness of 0.1%)
+- press "set"
+- go to a not-so-dark room (or turn on the light) and use the "up" or "down" buttons to set the "brightness dim" percentage
+- press "set"
+- if you need to adjust the brightness in a daylight conditions, you can use the "up" or "down" buttons to set the "brightness bright" percentage
+- press "set"